 After finalizing the transaction for a non-family business, the buyer and seller often never talk to each other again.
 Not so in family businesses.
 Under these circumstances, most business owners envision their business thriving for generations to come.
 They want to leave a legacy.

 But there is an art to successful succession planning for a family business.

-To equip the business to succeed, as well as preserve family relationships, I’ve outlined a few key elements to exiting a family business:
+To equip the business to succeed, as well as preserve family relationships, here are a few key elements to consider:

 Establish Clear Goals

 A dream without a plan will never evolve beyond a wish.
 This couldn’t be any more fundamental to business planning.
 Any strategic business measures will be futile without defining clear goals.

 There are two fundamental goals for business succession planning.
 The first is outlining retirement and income goals.
 This is especially important for the founding generation.

 Second is defining specific intentions for the business.
 Questions to be addressed include those such as:

 - What is the vision 1, 2 or even 5 generations from now?